-The Company has stabilised its balance sheet, and has no outstanding debt at 28 February 2025.
+The Company has stabilised the Company's balance sheet, having focused on repaying debt.
 Investment is being curtailed to commitments and what is necessary to maximise the value of the existing portfolio.

-Since the Company adopted a new investment policy in August 2020, the Company has repaid all of its outstanding debt which at the time consisted of Zero Dividend Preference shares (£57.6 million), Convertible Unsecured Loan Stock (£38.9 million) and a Senior Credit Facility (approximately \$150 million).
+Since the Company adopted the new investment policy in August 2020, the Company has repaid all of its outstanding debt which then consisted of Zero Dividend Preference shares (£57.6 million), Convertible Unsecured Loan Stock (£38.9 million) and Senior Credit Facility (approximately \$150 million).

-The Company is in a position to meet its financial obligations in both the near and medium term as it looks to maximise and realise the value of remaining investments.
+The Company is now in a position to meet its financial obligations in both the near and medium term as it looks to maximise and realise the value of remaining investments.